SuperOfficeDocs/superoffice-docs/docs/custom-objects/udef/howto/services/create-udef-field.md

     > [!WARNING]
     > A Publish request creates a new version of all user-defined fields for the entity.
 Therefore, all user-defined fields will have updated UdefFieldId values.

-    Before published fields, make sure there are no active publish event happening at the same time.
+    Before published fields, make sure there is no active publish event happening at the same time.
 As long as the `IsAnyPublishEventActive` call returns false, it is safe to proceed.

     ```http
     POST https://{{env}}.superoffice.com/{{tenant}}/api/v1/Agents/UserDefinedFieldInfo/IsAnyPublishEventActive